josefadamcik/josefadamcik.cz/_posts/2022-10-09-personal-renaissance-pen-and-paper.md

 Apart from that I played [The Wretched][wretched] - a sci-fi horror journalling game.
 That was interesting experience but it didn't really tick the box of "game" for me.
 It felt just like a story driven by random prompts without any agency on my side.

 There's also a copy of [Thousand Years Old Vampire][vampire] on the photo above.
 It's perhaps the most famous solo journalling game.
 I am yet to play it, so far I haven't figured out who is my vampire going to be at the beginning of the journey.
 I am looking forward to this one since it seems to have interesting mechanics of memories and experiences where the character forgets important events and people as they go through their life.

+I also plan to try solo play with other games.
+Maybe using [Mythic Game Master Emulator][mythicgm]

 ## Play by Post